paulodiovani/rofi-google-calendar/README.md

 Existing and planned features.

-- [ ] Package and Install as a Rofi plugin
+- [x] Package and Install as a Rofi plugin
+- [ ] Show "loading..." while fetching calendars
 - [x] Read events from Google Calendar
 - [x] Open Meet conferences on default browser
 - [ ] Open Zoom conferences on default browser or Zoom app